-Superimposing handwheel positioning during program run: M118 (Miscellaneous Functions software option)
+Superimposing handwheel positioning during program run: M118

 In the program run modes, the TNC moves the tool as defined in the part program.

 M118 permits manual corrections by handwheel during program run.
 Just program M118 and enter an axis-specific value (linear or rotary axis) in millimeters.